ngonzalvez/cgx-http/README.md

 ## Why using this library?
-It's simple: because it weights 589 bytes.
+It's simple: because it weights 375 bytes compressed.

 If you're looking for a library with lots of functionalities, you are in the wrong place.
 However, if you need just a simple AJAX library and don't want to add several kilobytes to your already big enough bundle, then this is it.